 Adrian Lucas has been Musical Director of the City of Birmingham Choir since 2002, continuing a long and distinguished line which includes David Willcocks, Meredith Davies and Christopher Robinson.
 A former organ scholar at St John’s College Cambridge, he held posts at Portsmouth, Norwich and Salisbury cathedrals before moving to Worcester Cathedral in 1996.
-There, he was responsible for the introduction on girl choristers and design and installation of the Kenneth Tickell quire organ in 2008, and continued a vibrant programme of touring, broadcasting and recording as an organist and with the Cathedral Choir.
+There, he was responsible for the introduction of girl choristers and the design and installation of the Kenneth Tickell quire organ in 2008, as well as continuing a vibrant programme of touring, broadcasting and recording as an organist and with the Cathedral Choir.

 From 1996 to 2011, he was Artistic Director to the Worcester Three Choirs Festival, introducing a wide variety of new musical threads to the great tradition of this long-lived institution.
 These included commissioned works from Francis Pott, Andrew Gant, Jackson Hill and Cheryl Frances-Hoad; cross-over concerts including performances of music from the Sacred Concerts of Duke Ellington and late night events by the David Rees-Williams Trio, Respectable Groove and Acoustic Triangle, as well as the main choral events.